syfgkjasdkn/shaere/README.md

 ### OMG, WHAT IS `:shaere`

-`:shaere` is a little library that allows your existing users "shære" Æ with each other without any additional software (for the end-user, that is, you'd still need to install `:shaere`).
+`:shaere` is a little library that allows your existing users "shære" Æ with each other without any additional software.
+For the end-user, that is, you'd still need to install `:shaere`, but don't worry, it's real easy.

 All you need to do is implement a callback module for `:shaere` to bind your user ids with private keys for the Æternity blockchain.